crisfervil/blog/source/about/me.md

 - Mar 2015: Started a job as Senior Consultant
 - Mar 2015: Moved to Ireland
 - Dec 2014: Promoted to Senior Consultant
-- Jan 2013: Won the Delivery Excellence Award in my company
+- Jan 2013: Won a Delivery Excellence Award
 - Apr 2012: Started working as CRM Consultant
 - Oct 2006: Started working as Developer Consultant
 - Sep 2001: Started a position as Senior Developer